User login

 The Return on Your Investment

-Your Community
+How Your Community Benefits

 Your community benefits because:

-Your Company
+How Your Company Benefits

 Participation in the Loaned Executive Program demonstrates your company’s commitment to the community.
-Loaned Executives introduce themselves as your company representative on behalf of River Region United Way.
+Loaned Executives introduce themselves as your company representative on behalf of the River Region United Way.
 Your company benefits from the returning employee’s enhanced business skills, including setting and achieving goals, public speaking, confidence in making sales presentations, training and motivational skills and increased exposure with many corporate executives.

-Your Employee
+How Your Employee Benefits

 While serving with United Way, your employee will receive training and gain experience in the following key areas: